jayarous/JoMarket/design_plan.md

 # JoMarket Multivendor E-commerce App Design Plan

+> Changelog (2025-11-04): Added "Introduction & Solo Development Approach" and "MVP vs Long-Term Feature Scope" sections from the updated design PDF; editorial rewrite for clarity and brevity (2025-11-04).
+> Changelog (2025-11-04): Added "Introduction & Solo Development Approach" and "MVP vs Long-Term Feature Scope" sections from the updated design PDF; editorial rewrite for clarity and brevity (2025-11-04).
+> Changelog (2025-11-04 - editorial): Full-document editorial pass for tone, length, and heading consistency.
+Minor clarifications and tightened paragraphs across architecture, scalability, security and roadmap sections.

+## Introduction & Solo Development Approach

+JoMarket is a mobile-first multivendor marketplace targeting Jordan.
+This document captures the core architecture, MVP scope, and a phased roadmap designed for a solo developer supported by AI tooling.
+The immediate goal is a lean, reliable MVP that focuses on buyer flows and essential seller tools; more advanced features follow in later phases.

+To stay efficient, development is iterative: prioritize features that deliver user value and enable meaningful feedback (search, product browsing, single-vendor checkout, basic seller operations).
+AI assistants will be used to accelerate routine work (boilerplate, tests, suggestions), while manual review, testing, and CI gates protect quality.

+Localization and regional fit are core requirements: bilingual (Arabic/English) UI with RTL support, Jordanian Dinar (JOD) pricing, and local payment options including Cash on Delivery (COD).
+Address capture and mapping will be adapted for regional norms (accept flexible address formats and optionally use map pins).

+## MVP vs Long-Term Feature Scope

+### MVP (Initial Release)

+- Buyer: Browse/search products, view details, add items from a single vendor to a cart, and complete a single-vendor checkout (online card or COD).
+Buyers receive order status updates and notifications.
+- Seller: Register, list/edit products (title, description, price, stock, images), view orders, and update order status.
+A compact sales summary is included.
+- Platform: Role-based access, Supabase-backed database and auth, modular Flutter codebase (ready to add deliverer and web modules), and full Arabic/English localization.

+### Long-Term Goals (phased)

+- Multi-vendor cart and backend order splitting with per-vendor shipments and distributed payouts.
+- Full-featured seller web dashboard: bulk imports, variant editor, richer analytics, and customer support tools.
+- Deliverer & logistics: courier workflows, GPS tracking, route optimization, proofs-of-delivery, and an optional standalone courier app.
+- Payments & payouts: marketplace payment integration (Stripe Connect or regional equivalent), automated payouts, dispute handling, and fraud detection.
+- Enhanced UX: AR previews, personalization, live seller tools (chat/streaming), and AI-driven recommendations and analytics.

+This focused MVP approach keeps the launch achievable while preserving expansion paths for growth and scale.

 ## 1. Overall App Architecture

-### App Structure
+### App structure
-JoMarket will launch as a single Flutter mobile app with role-based access for buyers, sellers, and deliverers.
-The mobile codebase will be organized into feature modules (core, buyer, seller-lite, deliverer) that share a common design system and infrastructure layer.
+JoMarket starts as a single, modular Flutter app (iOS/Android) with role-based UI for buyers, sellers and — later — deliverers.
+The codebase is split into feature modules (core, buyer, seller-lite, deliverer) that share services and design tokens; modules load only when required to keep the runtime lightweight.

-- **Frontend**: Flutter (iOS/Android) with deferred loading so seller-lite and deliverer modules are only initialized when needed.
+- Frontend: Flutter mobile app with deferred module loading and a shared design system.
-- **Seller Companion Web**: Responsive Flutter Web (or React) dashboard for catalog management, analytics, bulk import/export, and customer support workflows that require larger screens.
+- Seller companion (future): Responsive web dashboard (Flutter Web or React) for catalog management and analytics.
-- **Deliverer Strategy**: Deliverer flows remain in the main app initially, isolated in a dedicated Flutter module with trimmed dependencies and hidden buyer assets; the module can later be built as a standalone lightweight courier app (for rugged devices or private MDM distribution) without rewriting shared logic.
+- Deliverer strategy: Deliverer flows are isolated inside a module and can be extracted into a lightweight courier build later.
-- **Backend**: Supabase for database, authentication, storage, and real-time features, augmented with Supabase Edge Functions and optional external workers for background jobs.
+- Backend: Supabase (Postgres, Auth, Storage, Edge Functions) as the primary backend; optional external workers for heavy jobs.
-- **Architecture Pattern**: MVVM with Repository abstraction, Provider (or Riverpod) for state management, and clearly defined domain models to keep UI, application logic, and data sources decoupled.
+- Architecture: MVVM with a repository layer and Provider/Riverpod for state management; ViewModels remain small and testable.

 ### Core Components
 - **Authentication Module**: Role-based login with Supabase Auth, multi-factor support, and contextual onboarding (buyer, seller, deliverer).